edinam21/alx-low_level_programming/0x02-functions_nested_loops/README.md

-5. a function that prints the sign of a number.
+6. a function that computes the absolute value of an integer.